MarwanGalal746/D-Exam-with-Anti-Cheat-System-Backend/README.md

 ## Running

-- In your cloned directory.
-- open your preferable ide and hit the run button
+- Execute the docker compose file

 The server will start at: